 1. Medicare Levy

-First introduced in 1976, this is a compulsory tax paid by all Australian residents who earn over the Medicare Levy Income Threshold per year.
-The levy you’ll incur equates to 2% of your annual taxable income and the revenue is used to help fund Medicare.
-So if you earn $50,000 a year for example, the Medicare Levy you’ll be taxed is $1,000.
+This is a levy paid by Australian residents who earn over the Medicare Levy Income Threshold during the financial year.
+The levy you’ll incur usually equates to 2% of your annual taxable income and the revenue is used to help fund Medicare.
+So if you earn $50,000 a year for example (and no deductions apply) the Medicare Levy you’ll be taxed is $1,000.
+You may get a reduction or exemption from paying the Medicare levy, depending on you and your spouse's income and circumstances.
+For more please visit the Australian Taxation Office webpage.

 2. Medicare Levy Surcharge (MLS)

-This is an additional tax incurred by Australian residents who earn over $93,000 a year (for singles) and $186,000 (for couples/families).
-It was introduced by the Federal Government in 1997 and aims to encourage individuals to take out private hospital insurance, thereby reducing the demand on the public health system.
-So if you’re currently earning over the MLS thresholds a year and you don’t have Hospital Cover, you may have to pay up to an additional 1.5% of your annual income in your next tax return.
+This is an surcharge incurred by Australian tax payers who do not have private hospital cover and who earn above a certain income.
+It was introduced by the Federal Government in 1997 and aims to encourage individuals to take out and maintain private hospital insurance, thereby reducing the demand on the public health system.
+So if you’re currently earning over the MLS thresholds a year and you don’t have private Hospital Cover, you may have to pay an additional amount of your annual income in your next tax return.

-Alternatively, you can avoid paying the MLS entirely by purchasing a basic level of private hospital insurance.
-By simply having that policy, you’re not only guaranteed to avoid the MLS (and saving thousands of dollars in some cases) but you can also rest easy knowing you’ll be covered for accidents plus a range of other medical services.
+Alternatively, you can avoid paying the MLS entirely by purchasing any level of private hospital insurance.
+By simply having that policy, you’re guaranteed to avoid the MLS and could be saving yourself thousands of dollars.

 Please note: The thresholds may increase annually based on growth in Average Weekly Ordinary Time Earnings.
 Single parents & couples (including de facto couples) are subject to family tiers.
 For families with children, the thresholds are increased by $1,500 for each child after the first.